Multisample DNA-only#

 fig.show()

-# You can further specific labels and parents to reorganize the fishplot
+# Further specify labels and parents to reorganize the fishplot

 # Want to hide the phylogeny tree? draw_graph=False